-Although we are biased about the value of referral marketing, international experts agree.
-For instance, Nielsen found that more than three-quarters of people are more likely to makes purchases when they hear about it from their friends and family.
+Although we are biased about the value of referral marketing, we are not the only ones.
+International experts agree that referral sales are a crucial business-building strategy.
+For instance, Nielsen found that more than three-quarters of people are more likely to make purchases when they hear about it from their friends and family.

 Other studies demonstrate that customers also consider referrals useful.
 Referrals are especially powerful when people have options and need help selecting a brand and before making purchases.
 Again from Nielsen, people are also four times more likely to buy when referred by a friend.

-Consumer are 4X more likely to buy when referred by a friend (Nielsen)
+Consumers are 4X more likely to buy when referred by a friend.
+(Nielsen)

 Keep in mind that you should know how to generate positive word of mouth from your loyal customers.
 It is essential to learn how to ensure positive word of mouth among your loyal customers.